nrfconnect/sdk-nrf/doc/nrf/libraries/caf/ble_adv.rst

 Reaction on Bluetooth peer operation
 ====================================

-If the application supports Bluetooth LE bond management (:option:`CONFIG_CAF_BLE_BOND_SUPPORTED`), the Bluetooth LE bond module defined for the application is used to control the Bluetooth bonds.
+If the application supports Bluetooth LE bond management (:kconfig:`CONFIG_CAF_BLE_BOND_SUPPORTED`), the Bluetooth LE bond module defined for the application is used to control the Bluetooth bonds.
 The Bluetooth LE bond module broadcasts information related to bond control using :c:struct:`ble_peer_operation_event`.

 The |ble_adv| reacts on :c:struct:`ble_peer_operation_event` related to the Bluetooth peer change or erase advertising.